The Bankrate promise

 - 23 percent of consumers surveyed haven’t redeemed their credit card rewards in the past year (CreditCards.com).

-- 55 percent of consumers surveyed have redeemed rewards for cash back and gift cards, while 13 percent have redeemed their rewards for a free flight and 16 percent for a free hotel stay (CreditCards.com).
+- 55 percent of consumers surveyed who did use their rewards have redeemed rewards for cash back and gift cards, while 13 percent have redeemed their rewards for a free flight and 16 percent for a free hotel stay (CreditCards.com).

 - Millennials are more likely to have a credit card that earns travel rewards than other generations (arrivia).